Table of Contents[Hide][Show]

-Even in Florida the temperatures eventually do drop, Fall is in the air, football games abound, holiday festivities begin and we bring out our warmer clothes which hide much more than the typical summer wardrobe of tank tops, shorts and flip flops.
+Even in Florida the temperatures eventually do drop, Fall is in the air, football games abound, holiday festivities begin and we bring out our warmer clothes which hide much more than the typical summer wardrobe of tank tops, shorts, and flip flops.

 The lighter fare of the summer is replaced with heartier and heavier foods and rightly so as the weather gets colder.
-The advent of pumpkins at farmer’s markets around town signify the distinct change in seasons, and I begin to make more roasts and stews as I begin to plan my holiday socializing schedule.
+The advent of pumpkins at farmer’s markets around town signifies the distinct change in seasons, and I begin to make more roasts and stews as I begin to plan my holiday socializing schedule.

 Like most people, I definitely tend to eat more and usually put on about 5 — 7 lbs over the course of the winter holidays.
 And like a bear in semi-hibernation, while I do exercise throughout the winter months it tends to be more in the form of heavy strength training, more rest days and less outdoor activities.

 I think good since we adapt and change with the seasons.
 However, it’s very easy to go overboard, pack on 10+ pounds and become a couch potato.
 That’s bad.

 In all honesty, I usually indulge more than I should around the holidays partaking of various homemade desserts and often times some industrial foodstuffs at family gatherings and other holiday parties.
 While the homemade desserts are totally delicious going down there is minimal to no satisfaction from the others.